 The Advanced Placement (AP) Program is a collaborative effort between motivated students, dedicated teachers, and committed high schools.
-It allows millions of students in more than 16 000 high schools world-wide, the opportunity to study university level curriculum and possibly earn advanced-standing for university courses before completing high school.
+It allows millions of students in more than 16 000 high schools worldwide, the opportunity to study university-level curriculum and possibly earn advanced-standing for university courses before completing high school.
 Students participating in the Advanced Placement’s enriched curriculum, statistically experience higher success at post-secondary programs.
 Currently, we offer enrichment and AP studies in selected visual art and mathematics courses.

-In grade 12, AP courses will be offered in first semester as AP exams are written in May.
+In grade 12, AP courses will be offered in the first semester as AP exams are written in May.
 These exams are graded in the United States under stringent guidelines and students who choose to write an AP exam must pay a fee of approximately $95.00.

 The AP program is excellent preparation for continued success in post-secondary studies and ensures a smooth transition to university course work.

 For more information about the AP program please contact:

 705-324-3556 ext 37015 firstname.lastname@example.org